KrisKennaway/ii-vision/README.md

 In implementing video+audio playback I arrived at a couple of key principles:

-1. audio requires cycle-exact timing control of when to tick the speaker, which pretty much means that all possible operations of the decoder must have constant time (or at least multiples thereof)
+1. audio requires cycle-exact timing control of when to tick the speaker, which pretty much means that all possible operations of the player must have constant time (or at least multiples thereof)

-1. you can’t afford to waste cycles on conditional operations, e.g. the decoder figuring out what a byte means or what to do next.
+1. you can’t afford to waste cycles on conditional operations, e.g. the player figuring out what a byte means or what to do next.
 Conditional operations mess with the audio timings, and more importantly at 1MHz we don’t have cycles to waste on such luxuries.

 In fact in the inner playback loop there are no conditional 6502 opcodes at all, except for the slow-path where I have to manage the TCP stream, which is non-deterministic in one aspect (new data may not have arrived yet).
 Otherwise the 6502 is fully steered by the byte stream - not just video data but also decoder addresses to JMP to next, and when the socket buffer needs to be managed.
 This is how I select which speaker duty cycle to select next, as well as which hires screen page to store data on during that audio frame.
 It turns out to (barely) fit together with ProDOS in 64k.

 The player is structured in terms of discrete opcodes, which each read 0 or more bytes from the TCP buffer as arguments, and then read a 2-byte address from the TCP buffer that is used to vector to the next opcode.

 We use a 73-cycle fundamental period, i.e. all video/audio decoding opcodes take 73 cycles, and the "slow path" TCP buffer management takes 3x73 cycles (so as to minimize disruption to audio).
 This gives 14364 Hz as the "carrier" frequency of the audio modulation, which is high enough to not be too audible (at least to my ageing ears!)

 Playback is driven by "fat" opcodes that combine a single 14364Hz audio cycle with 4 stores to display memory.
+These opcodes are parametrized by:
+- the memory page on which to write (page 0x20 ..
+0x3f, i.e. hires screen page 1)
+- the number of clock cycles for which the speaker should be driven (4 ..
+66 cycles in steps of 2, i.e. 32 gradations)
+  - 2 of these 32 duty cycles are off by one clock cycle because I couldn't find a way to exactly reproduce the target cycle count

+i.e. there are 32 * 32 = 1024 variants of these opcodes, which end up taking up the majority of free memory.

+Each of these opcodes does the following:
+- actuates the speaker for the desired number of clock cycles
+- reads a content byte from the TCP stream
+- reads 4 offset bytes from the TCP stream and stores the content byte at these offsets for the opcode's memory page.

-Management of the socket buffer + TCP stream is also scheduled by an "ACK" opcode placed at 2k boundaries in the stream.
+Management of the socket buffer + TCP stream is also scheduled by an "ACK" opcode placed at 2KB boundaries in the stream.
 This avoids the need for the player to explicitly manage the buffering (e.g. when to ACK) as well as simplifying the buffer management logic.

 ### Transcoder